|

 Barrier Reef, Coral Sea, Wreck of the S.S.
 Yongala, Kangaroo Is, Exmouth/Ningaloo

-(Western Australia), South Australia.
-Minke Whales, Whale Sharks, Fishes (incl. leafy and
+marine life including Minke Whales, Whale Sharks, Great White Sharks, Fishes (incl.

-lions, sharks, Navy Pier artificial reef habitat (pier pilings), Southern
+lions, stingrays and sharks, artificial reef habitat (many pier

 Azores